Rokiis1/roadmap/test_managment/3_level/3_level_test_managment.md

 Test reporting ensures that testing outcomes are visible, understandable and useful for decision making throughout the project.

 Reports can be presented in different forms depending on the level of detail required.
-During testing, teams often use **detailed test reports** (also called **test execution reports**) that include a **test execution table** showing test case results, along with defect information and current progress.
+During testing, teams often use **detailed test reports** (also called **test execution reports**) are produced daily or per test cycle.
+They include **test execution tables** showing case-by-case results, defect information and current progress.
+These support day-to-day team decisions.
 These reports help the team understand what is happening during testing and support day-to-day decisions.

-At a higher level, **test summary reports** provide an overall view of testing results.
-They typically include total test cases, pass and fail rates, identified defects and the overall quality status of the system.
-These reports are used by stakeholders to understand whether the system is ready for release.
+At a higher level, **test summary reports** are produced weekly or at milestone gates.
+They provide an overall view of total test cases, pass and fail rates, identified defects and overall quality status.
+Stakeholders use these to assess release readiness.

 By using both detailed and summary reports, teams can ensure that information is available for both operational decisions and high-level evaluation.